dihar/lemon-state/README.md

 Loading render
 ```

-**You don't need use constant, HOCs and another verbose patterns.
+**You don't need use constants, HOCs and another verbose patterns.
 Only one function do all you need: data access and action dispatching**

 You can use several Stores, like this: